shaikTousif1308/Makers-Static-website/README.md

 Makers Static Website
 A static website for showcasing the Makers community with a modern and responsive design.
-This project is built using simple web technologies to provide an engaging user experience.
+This project is built using simple web technologies to provide an engaging user experience.<br>

 🚀 Features
 Responsive design for all devices